How to shop smart in the Boxing Day sales

 5. Bundle for a better price

-"If you're buying a mattress, look out for good deals on linen, mattress protectors and pillows, too.
-These are also typically on sale during these periods and you can even talk a bit more off the price if you buy all the items at once," he says.
+For example, if you’re buying a mattress, look out for good deals on linen, mattress protectors and pillows, too.
+These are also typically on sale during these periods, and you may be able to negotiate an even lower price if you buy all the items at once.

-This tactic doesn't only apply to mattresses and you can give it a go when purchasing any group of products from one retailer – a TV and a soundbar perhaps, or a new washing machine and dryer.
+You can try this tactic when purchasing any group of products from one retailer – a TV and a soundbar perhaps, or a new washing machine and dryer.

 What to watch out for